-Hacktivism is growing in popularity, and is a type of online protest, where people hack a website in order to claim their rights or support social, religious and political campaigns.
+Hacktivism is growing in popularity and is a type of online protest, where people hack a website in order to claim their rights or support social, religious and political campaigns.
 Hacktivists often deface popular websites to spread their message by gaining media attention.

 Content not allowed in the UK

 UK hosting providers don’t allow adult content.
-So, sometimes hackers will attack websites in order to host their content there.
+So, sometimes hackers will attack websites to host their content there.
 Worryingly, when this happens you may find that you are being found in Google results for sex-related keywords that you can’t see on your website.

 How to stop my website from being hacked